NikodemGapski/colubris-engine/src/layers/layers.md

 The `Layer` class offers the following public methods (apart from those shared by all layer types):
 - `int get_index()` (returns the index of the layer in the collection it belongs to; that index is used to determine the order in which functional layers in a collection are to be executed),
 - `set_index(int index)` (changes the index of the layer).
 > Note that the `is_active()` method also check if the collection the layer belongs to is active.
-Inactive layers are not executed
+Inactive layers are not executed.

 ### `LayerCollection`